 Over the last decade federal early learning and care programs have received historic funding increases and broad support at the state and local level.
 Meanwhile, there has never been more support for this issue among voters from every political background, making it a rare bipartisan issue for Congress and the Administration to prioritize.
 In the memo, Kerr and Steel make the point that Republican and Democratic lawmakers alike can harness this broad support and focus their attention on investing in early learning and care programs with little political downside.
 Given their experience and assessment of the current political climate, the memo comes to the conclusion that achieving meaningful progress on this issue, or any other major legislative accomplishment in the coming years, will require leveraging partnerships across the aisle, building from existing support among voters and lawmakers alike, and speaking about issues that matter in a way that resonates with all voters.

-On day one in office, President Biden and leaders in Congress will face one of the most daunting challenges in our lifetime—picking up the pieces and rebuilding our country as the health and economic crisis brought on by the COVID-19 pandemic continues.
+On day one in office, President Biden and leaders in Congress will face one of the most daunting challenges in our lifetime—picking up the pieces and rebuilding our country in the face of intense partisanship as the health and economic crisis brought on by the COVID-19 pandemic continues.
 This challenge is further complicated by a country that is bitterly divided over who should lead us into the next generation, and citizens who are skeptical of whether unity across party lines is possible.

 But this great challenge also presents the opportunity for political leaders to restore Americans’ faith that government can put partisan politics aside in order to address the kitchen table issues that create meaningful, lasting change for working families.
 One issue that falls squarely at the nexus of bipartisan agreement and importance to our economy in the short- and long-term is one that is close to our hearts: early childhood education and care.